 Don’t forget the fluctuating emotions, one day I can tell myself that I’m not REALLY fat, I look at you naked in the mirror and somehow convince myself that the scales are lying.
 Then the next day as I struggle to find a pair of jeans that fit you so we can go out, we end up trying to pull the zip up, sucking in and it just won’t fit.
-It turns into a mixture of anger and sadness as I try to kick off that second skin that refuses to wrap around me, sitting in my underwear on the ground, pathetic, crying and crying and crying.
+It turns into a mixture of anger and sadness as I try to kick off that second skin that refuses to wrap around me.

 The worst part is when I no longer suspect people notice: I know they do.
 They say to my face that I need to lose a few pounds and all I can do is fake a laugh and make a lame joke at your expense.
 I can’t escape from their words and I can’t escape from you, dear body.

-I hate you body, and I hate me for not having the willpower to change anything.
+I hate you body, and I hate me for not having the willpower to change anything for us.

 I can’t give up but I can’t keep this up.
-Isn’t it so sad that the world is a visual place where emphasis on the vessel rather than the passenger it carries?
+Isn’t it so sad that the world is a visual place where emphasis is on the vessel before the passenger it carries?

 Dear body, everyone will see you and choose if they want to know me.

-Let me believe, foolishly, in my invincibility just for a while longer or continue to punish me like how I deserve.
+Let me believe, foolishly, in my invincibility just for a while longer as you continue to punish me like how I deserve.

-I’m going to commit to change, body, and if I don’t, I know you’ll remind me by the way I feel when I climb up a flight of stairs, the way dresses don’t fit quite right around my belly and the way my thighs rub together when I walk.
+I’m going to commit to change soon, body, because despite all these mixed feelings, I know that if I don’t, I know you’ll remind me by the way I feel when I climb up a flight of stairs, the way dresses don’t fit quite right around my belly and the way my thighs rub together when I walk.

 p.s. why couldn’t you have just made all the fat go to my boobs?